Haman’s response to our petition on e-People

 Their English translation is rather poor, but essentially they deny that there are any violations of laws in their dog and cat meat industry as well as denying that there are any dog farms, dog meat shops, and places that supply food waste that is then feed to the dogs for consumption in their county.
 They also claim that they are enforcing the legislative Act on the Management and Use of Livestock Excreta when violations occur.

-The two search results on Naver (the most popular search engine in Korea) – the first one was for so-called “Health Food Shops” which commonly sell dog elixirs and cat elixirs (also known as dog soju and cat soju); and the second one was for “dog meat restaurants” resulted in: 149 Health Food Shops; and 32 dog meat restaurants in and around Haman.
+The two search results on Naver (the most popular search engine in Korea) – the first one was for so-called “Health Food Shops” which commonly sell dog elixirs and cat elixirs (also known as dog soju and cat soju); and the second one was for “dog meat restaurants” resulted in: 149 Health Food Shops and 32 dog meat restaurants in the vicinity of Haman.

 The fact is that the city of Haman cannot provide evidence that these illegal dog farms, slaughterhouses, dog meat shops do not exist in their county, because they do not regulate this industry.
 Their response is not only inaccurate, but profoundly indifferent towards the countless animals that are abused in the dog and cat meat industry openly operating in their county.